Go back to normal view

 There are three groups for children on Sunday mornings, one for ages 4 - 7, one for ages 8 - 12 and the other for ages 13 and over.
 The material we use is produced especially for children of different age ranges by Scripture Union.
 Each group is run by a team of leaders and helpers who are DBS checked.
 Our Child Protection Policy can be viewed here.
 There is a creche for pre-school children with all sorts of toys for them to play with during the morning.
 This is manned by a team of helpers, all with DBS checks.

-On a Sunday Brunch (first Sunday) the children stay with us for the first 40 minutes and then they go to their groups in one of the 'learning streets' in the school (just follow one of the leaders).
-On a Sunday Extra (second, third and fourth Sundays) the children stay with us for the first 20 minutes of worship and then go off to their groups.
+On a Sunday Brunch (first Sunday) the children stay with us for the first 40 minutes and then they go off to do a craft.
+On a Sunday Gathering (second, third and fourth Sundays) the children stay with us for the first 20 minutes of worship and then go off to their various groups.
+On a Family Service (5th Sunday and all throughout August) the children are very much a part of the service throughout.

-Ten minutes before the end of our Sunday mornings the children come back in and share what they have being doing in their groups.
+Ten minutes before the end of most of our Sunday Gatherings the children come back in and share what they have being doing in their groups.
 Come and try us out - you won't be disappointed!

 |Summer Holiday Club 2017 - Showstoppers